victorrgez/terraform/README.md

 - [ ] What is a workspace --> Isolated set of resources.
 Each of them is a duplication of the whole project with different lifecycle.
 Same codebase is used for all workspaces.
 Variables + Data Sources + Resources + Outputs
 - [ ] What is exactly terraform module --> Like a Class in OoP.
 Bundle of resources which a series of settings that will not change whilst you can still tune them a bit.
 - [ ] Data sources
-- [ ] Define custom module and instantiate it in main.tf
 - [ ] Pass different variables when running terraform on command line
+- [ ] What is Istio?

 Done:

-- [X] Difference between variables and locals --> Variables cannot use functions.
-Variables global-scoped.
-Locals only within module.
+- [X] Difference between variables and locals --> Variables cannot use functions and can be overriden on the command line.
 - [X] Enable APIs
 - [X] Create VM
 - [X] Created GCS buckets